-"Better late than never," he thought as he created his LinkedIn account and added the web address to his profile in the heading of his resume.
+"Better late than never," he thought as he created his LinkedIn account, and hyperlinked the URL to his LinkedIn Profile in the heading of his resume.

-He wanted to be sure that when a recruiter or employer looks for him online (and through the LinkedIn web address he listed on his resume), he or she would be impressed with his LinkedIn profile and activities.
+He wanted to be sure that when a recruiter or employer looks for him online (and through the LinkedIn URL he listed on his resume), he or she would be impressed with his LinkedIn Profile and activities.

 James was unexpectedly laid off from his last position.
 It wasn't his fault, of course, but being unemployed could put him at a slight disadvantage because some employers view an unemployed job seeker as less desirable than an employed applicant.
 And the longer James is unemployed, the less attractive he may be to a potential employer.

-James wrote and sent out his resume immediately after his layoff in January 2012, when it was clear that his unemployment was very recent.
+James wrote and sent out his resume immediately after his layoff, when it was clear that his unemployment was very recent.